AlextheYounga/us-federal-code/usc/title-20-education/chapter-28-higher-education-resources-and-student-assistance/subchapter-iv-student-assistance/part-e-need-analysis/sec-1087ll.md

 **2008**—Par.
 (3)(C), (D).
 Pub.
 L. 110–315 added subpar.
 (C) and redesignated former subpar.
 (C) as (D).

 **2006**—Par.
 (4).
 Pub.
 L. 109–171, §8016(1), added par.
 (4) and struck out former par.
-(4), which read as follows: “for less than half-time students (as determined by the institution) tuition and fees and an allowance for only books, supplies, and transportation (as determined by the institution) and dependent care expenses (in accordance with paragraph (8));”.
+(4), which read as follows: "for less than half-time students (as determined by the institution) tuition and fees and an allowance for only books, supplies, and transportation (as determined by the institution) and dependent care expenses (in accordance with paragraph (8));".

 Par.
 (13).
 Pub.
 L. 109–171, §8016(2)–(4), added par.
 (13).

 **1998**—Par.
 (2).
 Pub.
-L. 105–244, §471(1), inserted “, including a reasonable allowance for the documented rental or purchase of a personal computer,” after “personal expenses”.
+L. 105–244, §471(1), inserted ", including a reasonable allowance for the documented rental or purchase of a personal computer," after "personal expenses".

 Par.
 (3)(A).
 Pub.
-L. 105–244, §471(2)(A), substituted “determined by the institution” for “of not less than $1,500”.
+L. 105–244, §471(2)(A), substituted "determined by the institution" for "of not less than $1,500".

 Par.
 (3)(C).
 Pub.
-L. 105–244, §471(2)(B), struck out “, except that the amount may not be less than $2,500” after “room and board”.
+L. 105–244, §471(2)(B), struck out ", except that the amount may not be less than $2,500" after "room and board".

 Par.
 (10).
 Pub.
-L. 105–244, §471(3), substituted a semicolon for “, but this paragraph shall not be construed to permit including the cost of rental or purchase of equipment;”.
+L. 105–244, §471(3), substituted a semicolon for ", but this paragraph shall not be construed to permit including the cost of rental or purchase of equipment;".

 Par.
 (11).
 Pub.
-L. 105–244, §471(4), substituted “engaged” for “placed”.
+L. 105–244, §471(4), substituted "engaged" for "placed".

 **1993**—Par.
 (12).
 Pub.
 L. 103–208 added par.
 (12).